x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/what-to-know-about-a-cutover-migration.md

 4. The administrator migrates the mailboxes and then verifies the migration.

-5. Grant Microsoft 365 or Office 365 licences to your users.
+5. Grant Microsoft 365 or Office 365 licenses to your users.

 6. The administrator configures the domain to begin routing email directly to Microsoft 365 or Office 365.